karjoy04/diy-transcriptomics/README.md

 Project Structure
 /data: Raw and processed data files used in the analysis.
 /scripts: Custom scripts for processing RNA-seq data, including quality control, alignment, quantification, and differential expression analysis.
 /notebooks: Jupyter notebooks documenting the step-by-step analysis process, with explanations and visualizations.
-I will mainly VSCode.
+I will mainly use VSCode for writing and executing the code.
 /results: Output files from the analysis, such as count matrices, plots, and differential expression results.
 /docs: Notes and additional documentation related to the RNA-seq analysis.